Pastoral Care and Wellbeing

 The College’s well-developed structures and programs support student wellbeing.
 We’ve put significant resources in place to support the holistic development of students.

 - Mentor teachers work with each student to develop a Personalised Learning Plan and digital portfolio using our custom online Learning Den, setting goals and helping them reflect on their growth.
+(Read more about the Learning Den platform on our Learning Technologies page.)

 - Our extensive pastoral program includes motivational speakers, retreats, outdoor recreation programs, peer support, student-led initiatives as well as our comprehensive mentoring program.